device mount fs-type options dump pass

 • pass (2) - run fsck after boot

-The `no-fail` and `x-systemd.device-timeout=0` options are particularly important since stopping and restarting a VM on another host would cause mounting the DAS to fail and block the VM boot process.
+The `no-fail` and `x-systemd.device-timeout=5` options are particularly important since stopping and restarting a VM on another host would cause mounting the DAS to fail and block the VM boot process.
+Make sure not to set the timeout to 0, as this translates to infinite timeout.

 Tip